(The title is a straight translation of a Greek proverb)

 An important role in how your reaction is going to be, is played by the person who criticizes and by the number of people who are observing the criticism.
 If, for example, a small child expresses a negative opinion about you, most of the times you ignore it and you are not affected at all.
 Or if a person that you don’t find his opinions generally reliable.
 On the opposite if a respectable man judges you, then this may affect you in several possible ways.
 Or if the same happens with your beloved partner or with your boss.
 Apart from this, it’s much different to be criticised in private than to be confronted publicly.
 That’s why we believe it’s not fair to judge someone in front of others.
 In this case the person judged has to care not only for the opinion of only one person but of many.
 We are social animals, remember?

-What normally happens is that the person being criticized enters a state of denial trying all the time to come up with new “arguments” to prove he is right.
-At that situation he is not in a state of consciousness in order to discuss in a rational tone.
-He behaves emotionally, blinded by the fear of his ego underestimation.
-He will be disagreeing forever for the shake of disagreement.
+What normally happens is that the person being criticized enters a state of denial trying all the time to come up with new “arguments” to prove they are right.
+At that situation they are not in a state of consciousness in order to discuss in a rational tone.
+They behavew emotionally, blinded by the fear of their ego underestimation.
+They will be disagreeing forever for the shake of disagreement.
 At that time, effective communication is unachievable and is better to let it go somehow or follow another strategy depending on the case.
 I’d like to point out that a common method of self-defence is devaluating the critic.
 At the point when a negative statement arrives, the other person in our eyes becomes unreliable, complexed and definitely close to madness.
 And we really believe it.

 Of course the opposite happens, too.
 We feel ready to rationalize the validity of positive statements about ourselves.
 The compliments are typically accepted as truths and the senders as reliable and almost holy people.
 As you very well know, human relationships don’t work like this.
 Compliments have several other reasons to exist apart from describing the truth.
 There, also, exist situations that people with low self-esteem cannot accept positive evaluations as credible because they are used to challenge their conception of self as totally useless and unworth of humane treatment.
 This is seen, for instance, in cases of abused women or people who identify with negative aspects of themselves.